UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 Security and Privacy for Embedded Systems, Cyber-Physical Systems, and the Internet of Things by Professor.
 Mani Srivastava.
 In this project, we use deep learning (audio U-Net) to build model remove electronic noise and air noise during adversarial example transmission over the air.
 The contribution of this project are:
 * make the adversarial example attack can transmit over-the-air, which eventually be a practical attack.
-* found audio U-Net is also a possible defense for adversarial example attack due to strong ability to remove noise
+* found audio U-Net is also a possible defense for adversarial example attack due to strong ability to remove noise.

 ### Responsibility
 ------